 - Talk to your long-distance partner about your thoughts, feelings, ideas, and concerns about your long-distance relationship.

 - Allow your partner the time to reflect on everything you told them.

-- If you can, meet in real life to discuss your relationship.
-If you can’t meet then arrange a video call.
+- If you can, meet in real life to discuss your relationship if you can’t arrange a video call.

 - Avoid talking about these critical issues over the text or the phone.